Rio 2007 Parapan American Games

-Although the first edition of the Parapan American Games was held in Mexico City in 1999, it was not until 2007 that they were staged in the same city as the Pan American Games, following the Olympic/Paralympic model, with the Parapans taking place shortly after the conclusion of the Pan American Games.
+Although the first edition of the Parapan American Games was held in Mexico City in 1999, it was not until 2007 that they were staged in the same city as the Pan American Games, following the Olympic/Paralympic model.
+The Parapans took place shortly after the conclusion of the Pan American Games.

 Organised by CO-Rio in partnership with the Brazilian Paralympic Committee, the 2007 Games were held in Rio de Janeiro, Brazil, between 12-19 August.

-From the start, the Organising Committee, led by IOC member Carlos Nuzman, vowed that the Games would be handled in the same way as the Pan American Games, making the event an opportunity to promote and value Paralympic sport across the Americas.
+From the start, the Organising Committee vowed that the Games would be handled in the same way as the Pan American Games, making the event an opportunity to promote and value Paralympic sport across the Americas.